-25These results are not a matter of somehow different salary determination for younger and older full professors.
+26These results are not a matter of somehow different salary determination for younger and older full professors.
 Re-estimating the specification in Column (3) on the large majority of the sample who received their doctorate before 1987 hardly changes the results.
-Nor are salaries lower, other things equal, as a compensating differential for those who have better reputations: For those scholars for whom Fellow = 1, in re-estimates of Column (3) salaries are a significant 10 percent higher, other things equal; but the qualitative impacts of Q, q1 and q21 are unchanged.
+Similarly, interacting experience with the quantity and quality measures adds nothing to the estimates in Column (3).
+Nor are salaries lower, other things equal, as a compensating differential for those who have better reputations: For those scholars for whom Fellow = 1, in re-estimates of Column (3) salaries are a significant 10 percent higher, other things equal; but the qualitative impacts of Q, q_1 and q{21} are unchanged.
 No doubt suppliers trade off honorifics for pecuniary returns in compensation packages (see Besley and Ghatak, 2008), but their honorifics are also rewarded by the market.

-remarkable difference: 1) The information available to those who determine salaries differs from that available to the demanders of reputation generally; and 2) There are unobservable factors correlated with Q that make scholars who produce a lot of output more productive in ways that do not affect or even lower their reputations.
+available to the demanders of reputation generally; and 2) There are unobservable factors correlated with Q that make scholars who produce a lot of output more productive in ways that do not affect or even lower their external reputations.

 We can test various explanations under the first general rubric.
 One possibility is that those who determine salaries are unaware of citation information or do not take it into account, so that Q provides the only signal of productivity (remember that Q and the q measures are positively correlated).
-As one effort to examine this possibility, we surveyed individuals in the departments used in this sub-section, obtaining data on whether information on recent accepted/published work, and/or recent citations, is collected for use in determining annual salary changes.26 We obtained responses from all 43 departments, with the unsurprising result that all obtain information on publications; but only 8 departments, covering 126 of the 564 individuals included in the estimates in Table 9, obtain information on annual citations.
+As one effort to examine this possibility, we surveyed individuals in the departments used in this sub-section, obtaining data on whether information on recent accepted/published work, and/or recent citations, is collected for use in determining annual salary changes.27 We obtained responses from all 43 departments, with the unsurprising result that all obtain information on publications; but only 8 departments, covering 126 of the 564 individuals included in the estimates in Table 9, obtain information on annual citations.
 The contrast between the results on salary and reputation may therefore simply arise from most schools ignoring citation information in salary-setting.

 If these results stem from the failure of most institutions to obtain information on citations, we would expect to see that the number of publications affects salary determination less in those departments that do collect citations data, while total citations and citations to the most-cited paper have greater effects there.
-Adding interactions of an indicator for collecting citations data with Q, q_1 and q{21} to Column (3) of Table 9, as shown in Column (1) of Table 10 we find that none of the interactions has a t-statistic above one, and the vector of interactions is statistically insignificant.
+Adding interactions of an indicator for collecting citations data with Q, q_1 and q{21} to Column (3) of Table 9, as shown in Column (1) of Table 10, we find that none of the interactions has a t-statistic above one, and the vector of interactions is statistically insignificant.
 Entering each interaction term separately does not alter the conclusion.
 While some schools do collect citation data when salaries are determined, having that information available does not seem to alter the effects of the determinants of salaries.